vicoslab/ccc-tools/README.md

 rm $GPU_FILE
 ```

+See a more detailed example [here](example/EXPERIMENTS_MAIN.sh).

 ### User/project config and utils scripts

 Provide an additional config to setup/load local environment (e.g., loading conda env or setting project env vars) on a running server host by creating `.ccc_config.sh` or `.slurm_config.sh`.
 Config file should be located within the same folder from where `ccc` tool is called.
 Note: config file will be created if it does not exist yet.

 You can load this file in your main bash script using: `source $(ccc file_cfg)`.
 CAUTION: This will run the script both inside your main script as well as on the host server right before calling your program.

-Additionally, by adding `source $(ccc file_utils)` you can also use a bash function `wait_or_interrupt` that blocks until all background processes/jobs are finished and properly handles CTRL+C to stop and cleanup child processes under both CCC and SLURM.
+Additionally, by adding `source $(ccc file_utils)` you can also use a bash function `wait_or_interrupt` that blocks until all background processes/jobs are finished while properly handling CTRL+C to stop and cleanup child processes under both CCC and SLURM.

 ### Support for SLURM